Did you know that over 21 million Americans aged 12 and older meet the criteria for substance abuse or dependency?1

 - Oral fluids: can detect drugs currently in the system by a swab of saliva from the inner cheek, usually for a few hours after ingesting drugs

-- Sweat: tests for the presence of drugs through a skin patch as long as the patch is worn, typically around seven days
+- Sweat: tests for the presence of drugs through a skin patch as long as the patch is worn, typically around seven days2

 Accuracy of Drug Tests

-A urinalysis is likely the most common form of drug test as it is usually the cheapest and one of the easiest to administer – all you have to do is urinate into a cup.
+A urinalysis is a common type of drug test as it is usually the cheapest and one of the easiest to administer – all you have to do is urinate into a cup.
 Initial drug screening usually utilizes an immunoassay test that can rapidly detect the presence of cocaine and marijuana.
-It may be less accurate in detecting amphetamines and opioids, according to American Family Physician.
+It may be less accurate in detecting amphetamines and opioids.4

-Certain medications or vitamin supplements may interfere with the validity of this test.
-Drug tests may provide false negative results as much as 10 to 15 percent of the time and false positives five to 10 percent of time, as reported by CBS News.
-Oxycodone and some sedative or hypnotic drugs may be regularly missed while cold medications or antibiotics may cause a false-positive result.
-Urinalysis drug testing kits can be purchased over-the-counter and used at home as an initial test with a fair amount of accuracy if used correctly.
+Certain medications or vitamin supplements may interfere with the validity of urine tests.
+Drug tests may provide false negative results as much as 10 to 15 percent of the time and false positives 5 to 10 percent of time.
+Oxycodone and some sedative or hypnotic drugs may be regularly missed, while cold medications or antibiotics may cause a false-positive result.5

-If a positive result is obtained via an immunoassay screening test, often a more detailed chromatography test is ordered.
-This test is more expensive and takes longer to produce a result, but it is more accurate.
+If someone receives a positive result through their screening test, the next common step is to order a more detailed test.
+The second, more detailed test may be more expensive and may take longer to produce a result, but it is more accurate.
 Urine tests are also often tampered with or attempted to be beat by adding chemicals to the urine, diluting it with water, or ingesting substances that are known to interfere with the test.
 Many drug and alcohol facilities will require testing to be monitored closely in order to avoid tampering.

 Hair tests may be more accurate than urine tests and provide a bigger drug abuse picture, although they are more expensive.
 Since hair grows slowly, it can take a few weeks for drugs to appear in hair follicles.
 Blood tests may be better at detecting drugs than urinalysis as well, although drugs may pass quickly from the bloodstream and only be detectable for a few days.

 Sweat tests are administered by placing a large adhesive type bandage with a gas-permeable membrane directly on the skin and leaving it there for around a week.
-This test may a reliable way to determine compliance in a drug rehabilitation program, as reported in Current Medicinal Chemistry.
+This test may a reliable way to determine compliance in a drug rehabilitation program.6

 Drug Tests in Rehab and Recovery

-Drug testing may also be utilized at regular or random intervals during rehab and recovery in order to keep individuals accountable, honest and drug-free during treatment.
+Drug testing may also be administered at regular or random intervals during rehab and recovery in order to keep individuals accountable, honest, and drug-free during treatment.
 Random drug tests are harder to predict and therefore harder to beat.
 Drug testing may also prevent dangerous relapsing episodes.
-Outpatient and inpatient treatment programs alike may use drug testing for positive reinforcement.
+Both outpatient and inpatient treatment programsalike may use drug testing for positive reinforcement.

 Drug testing is not a treatment method, but rather a tool that can be used before and during rehab and while in recovery to facilitate and encourage an abstinent lifestyle.
 Detox may be the initial step in a drug or alcohol treatment program after a positive drug test.
 After reaching a stable physical balance, behavioral therapies, individual and group counseling sessions, and peer support groups will all be incorporated into a successful treatment plan in order to facilitate a successful recovery program.